bernardpeh/practical-symfony-3/manuscript/Chapter_16.md

 You would see the obvious alert icon in the toolbar...
 Clicking on the red icon will tell you that you have missing translations.

-There are lots of "messages" under the domain column because if there is no translation for certain text.
+There will be lots of "messages" under the domain column if there is no translation for certain text.

 How would you fix the translation errors?
-Using the debug toolbar is straight forward and should be self explainatory.
+Using the debug toolbar is straight forward and should be self explanatory.

 > Tip: PHP developers should be aware of the print_r or var_dump command to dump objects or variables.
 Try doing it with Symfony and your browser will crash.
-Use the [dump](http://symfony.com/doc/current/components/var_dumper/introduction.html) function instead.
+In PHP, use [var_dumper](http://symfony.com/doc/current/components/var_dumper/introduction.html) and in twig, use [dump](http://twig.sensiolabs.org/doc/functions/dump.html) instead.

 ## Identifying bottlenecks with blackfire.io